forbes.com | June 1, 2018

 “Let the machine do it” has become an ingrained attitude for many of us.
 Google Maps uses AI to show people the shortest route to a destination and how to drive it in the shortest time possible.

-Amazon and other internet-based enterprises rely on AI to post online ads and send people marketing emails based on people’s browsing history.
+Amazon and other internet-based enterprises rely on artificial intelligence to post online ads and send people marketing emails based on people’s browsing history.
 Such enterprises use data analytics of previous purchases and online product research to customize marketing material with the goal of influencing people’s next purchases.

 Machine Learning Is Approaching Human-Level Intelligence